 2157.
 Sum

-Roman’s parents gave him an undirected connected weighted graph with n vertices and n – 1 edges.
-Roman wants to know the sum of all the paths’ lengths in this graph.
-Let’s consider the path’s length as the sum of all the edges that lie on this path.
-Roman said that the path from u to v is the same as from v to u, so he doesn’t distinguish them.
+Roman’s parents gave him an undirected, connected, weighted graph with n vertices and n – 1 edges.
+Roman wants to find the total length of all paths between every pair of vertices in the graph.
+The length of a path is defined as the sum of the weights of the edges it includes.
+Since the path from vertex u to vertex v is the same as the path from v to u, Roman treats them as a single path and does not distinguish between them.

 Sample input 1